-In June 2021, we unveiled The New Equation, PwC's landmark global strategy which responds to fundamental changes in the world, including technological disruption, climate change, fractured geopolitics, and the effects of the COVID-19 pandemic.
-The New Equation is based on analysis of global trends and thousands of conversations with clients and stakeholders.
-It builds on more than a decade of sustained revenue growth and continued investment.
-The New Equation focuses on two interconnected needs that clients face in the coming years.
-The first is to build trust, which has never been more important, nor more difficult.
-The second is to deliver sustained outcomes in an environment where competition and the risk of disruption are more intense than ever and societal expectations have never been greater.
+PwC's global strategy, The New Equation, responds to fundamental changes in the world, including technological disruption, climate change and fractured geopolitics.
+The New Equation focuses on two interconnected needs that clients face: to build trust, which has never been more important, nor more difficult, and to deliver sustained outcomes in an environment where competition and the risk of disruption are more intense than ever and societal expectations have never been greater.

-As part of The New Equation strategy the PwC network is making an incremental US \$3bn investment in quality.
-This includes a \$1bn investment in a multi-year programme to deliver a new audit ecosystem - human-led, tech-powered and data-driven.
-It will enable us to make continuous improvements to audit quality by further standardising, simplifying, centralising and automating our audit work, transforming the experience for our clients and our people.
+As part of The New Equation strategy, the PwC Network is making an incremental US\$3bn investment in quality.
+This includes a \$1bn investment in a five-year programme to deliver a next generation audit ecosystem - human-led, tech-powered and data-driven.
+It will enable us to make continuous improvements to audit quality by further standardising, simplifying, centralising and automating our audit work, transforming the experience for our stakeholders and our people.

-For more information on The New Equation, please see www.pwc.com/gx/en
+For more information on The New Equation, please see www.pwc.com/qx/en

-PwC's approach to building trust is designed to meet rising expectations of transparency, accountability and stakeholder engagement.
-It combines expertise in audit, tax and compliance activities with a drive to expand specialist capabilities in areas such as cyber security, data privacy, ESG and Artificial Intelligence.
+Our approach to building trust is designed to meet rising expectations of transparency, accountability and stakeholder engagement.
+It combines expertise in audit, tax and compliance activities with a drive to expand specialist capabilities in areas such as cyber security, data privacy, ESG and AI.
 It also recognises the importance of quality - and that reporting and compliance represent just one link in a chain that includes organisational culture, executive mindset, aligned standards, certified professionals, stringent controls, tailored technologies and appropriate governance.